 Abstract

 This contribution reflects on the current sub-title of the journal Scriptura, namely “Journal for Biblical, Theological and Hermeneutics”.
 It show that this has been a core interest of the journal over a period of forty years.
-It also shows the tensions between these three forms / aspects of hermeneutics – to the point where one may wonder where the “and” in the subtitle could be understood as “or’.
+It also shows the methodological tensions between these three forms / aspects of hermeneutics – to the point where one may wonder whether the “and” in the subtitle could be understood as “or’.
+It does not propose a way forward but commends the Scriptura for offering the space to explore such tensions further in the South African context.

 Keywords